 Flanders Audiovisual Fund (VAF)

-The Flanders Audiovisual Fund (VAF) supports films, series and games, from idea to experience.
+The Flanders Audiovisual Fund (VAF) supports films, series, games, and podcasts, from idea to experience.

 The VAF is a public funding body that supports audiovisual and games production in, and international co-productions with Flanders.